openlegend/core-rules/core/src/02-actions-attributes/01-chapter-two.md

 #### Epic Test of Presence (CR 25)

 The peasant militia is poorly trained, under armed, and small in number.
 Their odds are hopeless.
-Still, Maximus knows that the distraction they can provide against the advancing orcish army is the only way that his elite strike force will have the time to reach the shaman commanding the orcs--but only if they stand and fight.
+Still, Maximus knows that the distraction they can provide against the advancing orcish army is the only way that his elite strike force will have the time to reach the shaman commanding the orcs—but only if they stand and fight.
 The paladin can read the cowardice on their faces, so he gives a long, rousing speech to lift their hearts and instill them with courage they need to get the job done.

 **Success with a twist:** Unfortunately for Maximus, the cowardly mayor is working against him.
 He has already convinced half of the militia to retreat with him and leave the village for the orcs to sack.
 The remaining half, however, are ready to die for their home alongside the paladin if need be.

 **Failure, but the story progresses:** Maximus doesn't have what it takes to sway the hearts of such hopeless soldiers in so hopeless a cause.
 The militia disbands, and the village is surely lost to the orcs.

 ### Alteration